jaxcore/bumblebee/electron-app/INSTALL.md

 ![screenshot](assets/dev-screenshot.png)

-If you are developing an assistant you can run it now.
+If you are developing an assistant you can run it now from a separate terminal window.
+See the `examples/assistants` directory for examples of how to set up an assistant.

 If you would like to run the development version of the Bumblebee Assistant, it can be started and stopped from a separate terminal window: